aandr26/AWS-SAP-C01-Study-Guide/docs/12_Application_Intergration/12c_MQ/MQ_Essentials.md

   * **Use Cases:**
     * For scenarios where a messaging system is already developed and needs to be moved to the cloud.
     * Default to SNS or SQS for most new implementations.
-    * SNS or SQS if AWS integration is required (logging, permissions, encryption, service integration.)
+    * SNS or SQS if AWS integration is required (logging, permissions, encryption, service integration).
     * Used Amazon MQ if you need to use JMI API, AMQP, MQTT, OpenWire or STOMP.